jwedj/ArduinoCrashCourse/Resources.md

 Arduino Functions Reference to help with code: https://www.arduino.cc/reference/en/

 Arduino Forum (let other people help you with your project!
 I have only gotten friendly and helpful responses.
-If you would like to look at other forums, SparkFun and Adafruit are also options, though I have never used them): https://forum.arduino.cc/
+If you would like to look at other forums, I know that Adafruit is also an option, though I have never used their forum): https://forum.arduino.cc/